PhenoApps/Coordinate/docs/source/settings.rst

 Project export
 ~~~~~~~~~~~~~~
-:dog:`projects` can be exported with each grid being a single file (all contained within in a zipped file) or all grids appended to a single CSV file.
+:doc:`projects` can be exported with each grid being a single file (all contained within in a zipped file) or all grids appended to a single CSV file.

 Share exports
 ~~~~~~~~~~~~~